 Signature | 354×157 px | 200 | 400×200 px | 600 |

-How to Set DPI When Scanning or Editing Your PAN Card Images
+How to Set DPI When Scanning or Editing Your PAN Images

-- Scanning: When scanning your photo or signature, select the DPI (200 or 300/600) in your scanner software before saving.
+- While scanning: If you are scanning a printed photo or signature, choose the correct DPI in your scanner settings (200/300/600 depending on the portal) before saving.

-- Some portals check the DPI in your image metadata—wrong DPI can trigger upload errors.
+- The portals check image metadata, and mismatched DPI can trigger an upload error.

 Tips to Meet DPI Requirements Easily